When people receive notices identifying them as a class member in a class-action lawsuit, they might not fully understand what that means.

 These types of notices generally include basic information about the litigation and provide you with a choice to opt-out.

-When you're trying to decide whether to join or file a class-action lawsuit, it's a good idea to understand the advantages and disadvantages of these kinds of claims.
+When you're trying to decide whether to join or file a class-action lawsuit, it's a good idea to understand the advantages and disadvantages of these types of cases.

 What is a Class-action Lawsuit?

-A class-action lawsuit is brought by one or several plaintiffs on behalf of a class for which the members share similar injuries.
+A class-action lawsuit is brought by one or several plaintiffs with the help of legal counsel on behalf of a class for which the members share similar injuries.

 These lawsuits are filed against defendants who've caused shared harms because of their actions or failures to act.

-One or more lead plaintiffs represent the class members collectively.
-The claims of the lead plaintiffs should reflect all of the class members' claims.
+One or more lead plaintiffs, also known as class representatives, represent the class members collectively.
+The legal claim of the lead plaintiffs should reflect all of the class members' claims.

-The lead plaintiffs and their attorneys make legal decisions for the entire class.
+The lead plaintiffs and their law firms or attorneys make legal decisions for the entire class.

 To make a class-action lawsuit worthwhile, many people who've suffered similar harms because of the defendants' actions should join together instead of filing many different individual lawsuits.

-Plaintiffs typically file class-action suits in cases involving matters such as labor law violations, defective products, dangerous drugs, and other issues affecting many people in similar ways.
+Plaintiffs typically file class-action suits in cases involving labor law violations, false advertising, a defective product, dangerous drugs, and other issues affecting many people in similar ways.

 Some class-action lawsuits have helped to change the lives of people in positive ways.